MouseLand/suite2p/docs/inputs.rst

 files (see blog post
 `here <https://scanbox.org/2018/08/29/using-suite2p-with-scanbox/>`__).

-If you have multiple \*.h5 files, then put them all in the same directory.
-Then for your 'h5path' set it to one of those \*.h5 files.
-Then if ops['look_one_level_down'] = 1, it processes ALL the h5 files in
-that same directory.
-Also make sure they all have the same key for the data.
+The H5 loading from the GUI now works the same as it always has for tiffs.
+Select "h5" from the drop-down menu and input the h5 KEY for the data as a string.
+Now choose the folder with your \*.h5 or \*.hdf5 files and the pipeline will use all h5 files in that folder.
+You can use ops['look_one_level_down'] to process all subfolders of the data_path.

 sbx binary files